 - Special graduation sash and privileges for members of SHSS

 - Did we mention you’ll become a part of the largest Sikh youth organization?

-Each semester students will re-apply to become members of the Sikh Honors and Service Society.
-At the end of the semester the Community Organizer will determine which students are qualified members.
+Each year students will re-apply to become members of the Sikh Honors and Service Society.
+At the end of the year, the Community Organizer will determine which students are qualified members.

 Community Service Hours:

 If an SHSS chapter is established at your school, then the chapter will have many service events planned throughout the year.
 The Jakara Movement has a number of misl events planned in each local region; contact your community organizer to find out what events are planned.
 Social events such as game nights do not count towards your hours requirement.

 If a misl does not currently exist in the region then SHSS candidates can help constitute a Jakara Movement Misl.

 Community Service hours will be tracked by both the students and a Jakara Movement representative.
 It is the student's responsibility to download the form and bring it to each of the volunteer events to receive appropriate documentation.
 A signature is required by authorized personnel at the location where volunteer hours are being accrued.
 In the case that the student fails to bring his/her form he/she must make arrangements with the Community Organizer.
 The Community Organizer will also keep a log of the volunteer hours.
 A sign-in & attendance sheet is always available during the event so please always make sure to sign in.
 At the end of the year, the Community Organizer will notify students of their hours.
 At any time, the student can send an email to their Jakara Movement representative to check their hours.

 Pratimajit Kaur: (209) 650-3334 | [email protected]